-EP (ANNOTATED) Student's Name Does the student have communication needs? ☐ Yes - Student needs must be addressed in the IEP (i.e., present levels, specially designed instruction (SDI), annuals goals, etc.) □No ANNOTATION: The team must give special consideration to the communication and language needs of the student.
+IEP (ANNOTATED) Student's Name: Does the student have communication needs?
+Yes - Student needs must be addressed in the IEP (i.e., present levels, specially designed instruction (SDI), annuals goals, etc.) □ No ANNOTATION: The team must give special consideration to the communication and language needs of the student.
 This is determined by observations of daily interactions with a variety of communication partners (e.g., professionals and peers) in a variety of settings.
 Consideration should also be given to the mode(s) of communication used by the student to receive information and/or provide information (communicate) to others as well as the effectiveness of that mode of communication.
 Family input is critical to comprehensive communication considerations.
 QUESTIONS FOR THE IEP TEAM TO CONSIDER: What is the student's typical mode of communication?
 Is the student understood by others, especially with unfamiliar communication partners?
 What opportunities exist to foster communication with others?
-Do the student's communication skills impact learning?
+Do the student's communication skills impact upon learning?
 Does the student require assistive devices to assist in the development and use of meaningful language used in direct instruction?
 What other considerations (e.g., mode of communication used at home) should be addressed?
-Described and an existing to the large desires and Company in a Compan Does the student need assistive technology devices and/or services? ☐ Yes - Student needs must be addressed in the IEP (i.e., present levels, specially designed instruction, annual goals, etc.) \Box No
+Does the student need assistive technology devices and/or services?
+Yes - Student needs must be addressed in the IEP (i.e., present levels, specially designed instruction, annual goals, etc) □ No